The Ultimate Guide to Exploring Ho Chi Minh City for First-Time Travellers

 Some exhibits are graphic and can be emotionally intense, especially the sections on Agent Orange and war crimes.
 It's worth being mentally prepared for a heavy experience.

-3. For The Adventurous Traveller
+For The Adventurer

 1. Can Gio Mangrove Forest